Sustained, direct eye contact to smoke from tobacco and vape products can severely impact your eye health.

 Smoking is the largest preventable cause of disease and death in the United States.
 It is very harmful to your body — affecting every single organ.
 Most people think of the lungs when it comes to smoking, but it also affects your eyes and eye health.
 Many eye conditions and diseases can be caused by smoking.
-The Boston Vision team warns their patients of these side effects of taking part in smoking.
+The Boston Vision team warns their patients of the side effects of taking part in smoking.

 How Does Smoking Affect the Eyes?